agnesmcc/capstone_project_two/proposal.md

 ## Stack Focus

-This project iwll include both a frontend and a backend server.
+This project I wll include both a frontend and a backend server.
 I will be a React application made with create-react-app.
 NodeJS and Express will be made to use the backend and it will communicate with a Postgres.

 ## Type of Application